 Here are some tips about going to the beach in Hawaiʻi.
 Some may be common sense, but it’s important to share them here, as the ocean can be unpredictable and dangerous at times.
 Even when conditions make it seem like paradise, you should keep the following in mind:

-- Never turn your back to the ocean (waves) while in the water.
+- Never turn your back to the ocean (waves) while in the water (this is one of the most-often made mistakes by tourists (and locals!) in Hawaiʻi).

 - Always swim with a buddy and/or at a lifeguarded beach.